ShoYamanishi/nlpregex/README.md

 # Limitation
-If a regular expression has paired output attributes associated to a group, then the reconstruction from the corresponding DFA back to an AST is not possible due to lost associativity during the conversion from NFA to DFA.
+If a regular expression has paired output attributes associated with a group, then the reconstruction from the corresponding DFA back to an AST is not possible due to the lost associativity during the conversion from NFA to DFA.
 Therefore, if a regular expression has paired output attributes associated to a group, then the reconstruction from the corresponding flat list back to an AST is not possible.